DHTMLX/gantt-docs/data/desktop/guides.md

 The chapter is divided into task-oriented manuals that assist you in performing both simple and difficult, often and seldom used tasks.
 The articles come around key procedures and problem-solving activities.

+Сheck the [features available in the Standard and PRO versions](desktop/editions_comparison.md) of the dhtmlxGantt library.

 <table  style='border-left:none !important;' cellspacing="0" cellpadding="5" border="0">
 	<tbody>